k2view-academy/K2View-Academy/articles/32_LU_storage/03_big_lu_storage.md

-# Big LU Storage
+# Big Logical Units

-There is a 2G limitation on writing the compressed SQLite LUI files into the Cassandra **entity** table as blob.
+There is a 2G limitation in Cassandra on writing the compressed SQLite LUI files into the Cassandra **entity** table as blob.
 Fabric allows storing big LUIs with no limitation on sizing by splitting the data into chunks.
 The SQLite file's chunks are written into Cassandra **entity_chunks** table in parallel.
 First, the data is written into the **entity_chunks** table.
 After it's completed, the **entity** table is populated.

 The **entity** table includes the following data: